 A Community Association, commonly referred to as an HOA, COA, or POA, is a corporation registered with the state and managed by an elected Board of Directors.
 Its purpose is to govern the affairs of the community in accordance with the provision of the governing legal documents.
 The corporation is financially supported by all members of the neighborhood.
-Associations also set out certain rules that all residents must follow called covenants, conditions and restrictions (CC&Rs).
+Associations also set out certain rules that all residents must follow called covenants, conditions, and restrictions (CC&Rs).
 Membership is both automatic and mandatory and conveyed with the purchase of the property.

 Yes, most associations have Articles of Incorporation and are registered as nonprofit corporations.

 When you purchase a new property, the closing documents reference the fact that the property is in an association and that the buyer will abide by the rules and regulations in that community.
-Membership to the association is both automatic and mandatory and conveys with the deed and ends with the sale of the property.
+Membership in the association is both automatic and mandatory and conveys with the deed and ends with the sale of the property.
 The buyer is ultimately responsible for discovering if the property that they purchase is inside an association and following the rules that govern that community.

 The Board of Directors is a group of people just like yourself that volunteer to participate in the leadership activities of the association.
-In the same way that our elected officials uphold our Constitution, the Board upholds and enforces the community’s governing documents as their fiduciary, legal and ethical obligation.
+In the same way that our elected officials uphold our Constitution, the Board upholds and enforces the community’s governing documents as their fiduciary, legal, and ethical obligation.

 Our goal at Spaces is to provide a partnership with your Board of Directors and the homeowners in your community.
 Ultimately, we strive to protect and enhance the value of your investment.
 Often, our position and authority can be misunderstood.
 Associations are governed by their own set of documents called covenants and bylaws.
-The elected Board of Directors enforces these documents and they work to represent the needs of the whole community.
+The elected Board of Directors enforces these documents, and they work to represent the needs of the whole community.
 To better understand Spaces’ role in your community, take a look at the things we handle and the things we don’t handle:

 SPACES DOES NOT HANDLE

-When you purchase a property in an association, you become part of a common interest development.
+When you purchase a property in an association, you become part of a joint interest development.
 All owners are required to share in the common expenses to maintain and operate your community’s common areas, equipment, and shared amenities.

-Each community is managed by a set of governing documents referred to as articles of incorporation, bylaws, covenants, conditions and restrictions (CC&Rs), rules and regulations.
+Each community is managed by a set of governing documents referred to as articles of incorporation, bylaws, covenants, conditions and restrictions (CC&Rs), rules, and regulations.
 Since each community has specific governing documents, the budget and finances are regulated in these documents.
-Assessments are due annually, semi-annually, quarterly, or monthly depending on community’s documents.
+Assessments are due annually, semi-annually, quarterly, or monthly depending on the community’s documents.

 Spaces offers easy and convenient payment options:

 When the Board of Directors determines the need for a capital expense that is above and beyond the normal budget for the community, a special assessment may be required.
-Special assessments can cover additional expenses such as an unexpected property loss, deferred maintenance concerns, and additional community enhancements.
+Special assessments can cover additional expenses such as unexpected property loss, deferred maintenance concerns, and additional community enhancements.

 Typically, if there is non-payment on an owner’s account, the covenants expect a late payment fee and interest to be assessed on the account.
 If the account continues to go unpaid, additional collection fees will also be applied to the owner’s account.

 Should an owner’s account go unpaid, the owner may receive up to three separate letters mailed to the mailing address on file over the course of 90 days.
-The first letter is a Payment Reminder, then a Second Notice and finally an Intent to Lien is mailed to the addressee.
+The first letter is a Payment Reminder, then a Second Notice, and finally, an Intent to Lien is mailed to the addressee.
 Should an owner receive an Intent Lien Notice, they are given 15 days to make arrangements for payment.
 If no arrangements are made for payment, then the account will be turned over to the association’s collection attorney.

 The goal of every association is to preserve the value of the community’s assets and the property values for each homeowner.
 When assessments go unpaid, homeowners are negatively impacted because the financial responsibilities of the community are equally shared among all neighbors.
 Delinquent accounts can mean unpaid bills and put the community in jeopardy.
 The Association will take all legal means necessary to collect the monies owed including filing a lien on the property and procuring a personal judgement through the court.

-The Resale Certification charge is an industry standard charge to the title company that covers the costs associated with the paperwork required to transfer ownership from seller to buyer within an association.
-Rush fees may also apply, based on the timing of your attorney’s request.
+The Resale Certification charge is an industry-standard charge to the title company that covers the costs associated with the paperwork required to transfer ownership from seller to buyer within an association.
+Rush fees may also apply based on the timing of your attorney’s request.

 When you rent your property in an Association, you are still responsible for paying dues and ensuring the home remains compliant with the association’s rules and regulations.
-Even if you make arrangements with a tenant to handle these tasks (payment of dues, landscaping, etc.), you are legally responsible if the tenant neglects them or does not complete them properly.
-If you live in a condo association you are required to provide the association with the tenant’s contact information and copy of the lease agreement Additionally, you are required to provide the Association with the Tenant’s contact information and a copy of the lease agreement.
+Even if you make arrangements with a tenant to handle these tasks (payment of dues, landscaping, etc.), you are legally responsible if the tenant neglects them or does not complete them correctly.
+If you live in a condo association, you are required to provide the association with the tenant’s contact information and a copy of the lease agreement Additionally, you are required to provide the Association with the Tenant’s contact information and a copy of the lease agreement.

 Yes, because Spaces may need to get in touch with your tenant from time to time, especially in an emergency situation.
 Please keep tenant records and lease information updated here so we may best serve your needs.

 According to the Community Association Institute (CAI), a community association provides a communal basis for preserving, maintaining, and enhancing homes and property.
-All have three basic, defining characteristics:
+All have three basic defining characteristics:

-The Board of Directors is made up of your fellow homeowners, each of whom are elected to terms of one or more years.
+The Board of Directors is made up of your fellow homeowners, each of whom is elected to terms of one or more years.
 The Board is in charge of making decisions for the community and delegating to sub-committees and the management company.

-Meetings are held on a scheduled basis, and can have two parts: an Open Session, which all homeowners are entitled and encouraged to attend, and a closed Executive Session in which sensitive matters such as delinquent accounts are discussed.
+Meetings are held on a scheduled basis and can have two parts: an Open Session, which all homeowners are entitled and encouraged to attend, and a closed Executive Session, in which sensitive matters such as delinquent accounts are discussed.